Lukee563/Coffee-Consumer-Clustering/Project1/readme.md

 Using data from a 2023 survey of “Great American Coffee Taste Test” viewers, I will be exploring consumer trends of American coffee enthusiasts, primarily through spending demographics and coffee preferences.
-In this demographic, do coffee drinkers tend to prefer certain chains over others?
+I’ve worked as a barista at both Starbucks, and on the UC Santa Cruz Campus, and have a general interest in the subject, as coffee In this demographic, do coffee drinkers tend to prefer certain chains over others?
 Do older coffee enthusiasts tend to spend more money on at-home equipment?
 What age group prefers a cappuccino the most?
 These are the types of questions I believe I can explore using this dataset.

 ## Data